lundgren87/nanos6-argodsm/README.md

 1. `--enable-monitoring` to enable monitoring and predictions of task/CPU/thread statistics
 1. `--enable-chrono-arch` to enable an architecture-based timer for the monitoring infrastructure
 1. `--enable-monitoring-hwevents` to enable monitoring of hardware counters (which must be paired with an appropriate library)
+1. `--enable-cluster` to enable OmpSs@cluster support
+1. `--enable-execution-workflow` to enable execution workflow (required for OmpSs@cluster support)
+1. `--with-argodsm=prefix` to enable support for the ArgoDSM shared memory backend

 The location of elfutils and hwloc is always retrieved through pkg-config.
 The location of PAPI can also be retrieved through pkg-config if it is not specified through the `--with-papi` parameter.